-John Hitt is a partner in Chapman's Asset Securitization Department.
+John Hitt is a partner in Chapman's Asset Securitization Department and serves as Office Leader of the firm's Washington, DC office.
 Since joining the firm, John’s work has involved the structuring and negotiation of a variety of securitization transactions, including transactions backed by equipment loans and leases, trade receivables, student loans, timeshare interests, automobile loans, commercial loans, residential mortgage loans, credit card receivables, and various other types of contract rights.

 John’s experience includes general corporate representation and the representation of financial institutions in their sale or acquisition of portfolios of master servicing and trustee appointments, and the representation of investors in alternative investments.

-- Representation of an issuer in its issuance of asset-backed securities secured by equipment loans and leases
+- Representation of an issuer in its issuance of asset-backed securities, and its affiliated borrower in a structured credit facility, in each case secured by equipment loans and leases.

-- Representation of an indenture trustee in connection with the first international issuance of contingent convertible (CoCo) notes by an Israeli bank
+- Representation of an indenture trustee in connection with notes issued by banks in Israel, including in the first international issuance of contingent convertible (CoCo) notes.

-- Representation of the term note investors in the $1.5 billion receivables facility of Major League Baseball Trust
+- Representation of the term note investors in the receivables facility of Major League Baseball Trust.

 - Asset Securitization